Oven Element Replacement Cost

 Disconnecting the Appliance

-The oven can be isolated by using the dedicated red cooker switch on the wall and also turning off the specific circuit breaker in the consumer unit.
-This is a double safety measure to make sure no power is reaching the oven while it’s being repaired.
+The oven can be isolated using the dedicated red cooker switch on the wall and by turning off the circuit breaker in the consumer unit.
+A multimeter should be used to confirm that no power is reaching the appliance before starting work.

 scrap ovens